rg-532/turing-io/FUTURE.md

 checked out.

-### Data Migrator Refactory
-A tool for data migration of golden files has been implemented, but the implementation is frail (doesn't feel very maintainable) and may need refactory.

-The tool currently supplies two base commands: `scan` and `migrate`, and the CLI itself allows for command chaining (you may invoke `data-mig scan migrate`, for example), but chaining may not fit the implementation:
-- It allows for multiple scan invocations, which seems unnecessary.
-- Invoking `migrate` with `--show-only` allows to show the migration paths without executing any migrations, but if preceded with `scan`, it shows info about files twice, and the first set of files shown does not include files which are added after `migrate`.

-Conversely, not utilizing chaining would mean that migration of entire directory will rely on default suffixes supported by the underlying `scan` implementation, unless suffixes are allowed for `migrate`, but this option is only applicable to one specific scenario.

-Files to be considered for refactory:
-- `data_migrator/logic/ops.py` (Provides API for the CLI commands)
-- `data_migrator/cli.py` (Provides the CLI commands themselves)

-Suggestion - Change the current scheme in the following way:
+## Tools Refactory
+### Global changes:
+- `mypy` related repairs.
+- Consider adding testing.

+### For `manrev`:
+- Change its name to `manual-review` for verbosity.
+- Refactor `logic/viewers.py` by splitting to multiple files.
+- Allow for `show` command to be used on accepted files, without suggesting an option for accepting the file.

+### For `data-migrator`:
-- Remove chaining from the base group.
+- Remove chaining and expand command list in `cli.py`:
-- Implement the following command hierarchy:
   - `scan [-s suffix]` (multiple suffixes allowed).
   - `migrate [--show-only] [--backup/--no-backup] COMMAND`
     Command `migrate` becomes a subgroup of `data-mig`, allowing:
     - `files <file_path> [additional_file_paths]` (at least one file).
     - `dir [-s suffix]` (multiple suffixes allowed).
-- Break up the `ops` layer so that it is more fine-grained and allows for modular implementation:
+- Break up the `logic/ops.py` layer so that it is more fine-grained and allows for modular implementation:
   - `collect_files` will use `globbing` to find all kinds of files.
   - `filter_files` will filter for files needing migration only (or other options).
   - `get/execute_file_migration` will operate similarly to before.